victornpb/undiscord/README.md

 1. Install Undiscord:
   [![][greasyfork_icon]][greasyfork_url] or [![][openuserjs_icon]][openuserjs_url]
-  (NOTE: GreasyFork is recommended for now, OpenUserJS is not receiving updates)
+  (NOTE: Greasy Fork is recommended for now, OpenUserJS is not receiving updates)

 1. Open <a href="https://discord.com/channels/@me" target="_blank">Discord</a> in your __browser__ (Not the App) and go to the channel or direct message you would like to be wiped.

-1. Click the <kbd>🗑️</kbd> button that was added in the top right corner.
+1. Click the <kbd>🗑️</kbd> button that was added in the top-right corner.

 1. Click on the buttons near **Author ID** and **Server ID** and **Channel ID**.